sxiii/metarbitrage/README.md

 ## Notice
 Arbitrage can't be always perfect.
 Please check that both exchanges have working wallets in both ways: for deposit and for withdrawal, too.
 Often arbitrage rates higher than 20-30% are related to wallet being frozen on exchange.
 Also, note, that the "volume" column is VERY important - it can take forever to trade currency with low volume!
 Triple-check and note that you can loose some of your money in case of manual mistakes.

-## The future
-I'm planning to develop this script to become a sort of arbitrage bot.
-We will have a look if some developers would like to join me.

 ## Language
 The script is written in bash.
 Works in Linux (Ubuntu, Arch?) also tested on Mac.